Technic Tech Tips

-For independent Registered Investment Advisers managing between $100M and $1B in AUM, an SEC examination is rarely a question of if.
+For independent Registered Investment Advisers in the $100M to $1B range, an SEC examination isn’t hypothetical.
+It’s just a matter of when it shows up.

 How an SEC exam typically unfolds